adityaradhakrishnan/Links/5PSeq.md

 #### Preparing randomly fragmented samples for mRNA-Seq

-Given that random fragmentation leads to 5'-OH ends, we use a T4 PNK reaction to rephosphorylate ends of the fragments so that they can ligate to the 5P-Seq Linker.
+To generate a control mRNA library, we can randomly fragment molecules and use 5'-phosphate selection to carry through mRNA which should be representative of the transcriptome.
+However, given that random fragmentation leads to 5'-OH ends, we use a T4 PNK reaction to rephosphorylate ends of the fragments so that they can ligate to the 5P-Seq Linker.

+1) Start by taking one-fifth of the RNA from the previous step and dilute to 25 uL.
+To this sample, add 25 uL of [2x RNA fragmentation buffer](#2x-rna-fragmentation-buffer).

 #### Single-stranded RNA ligation